-Steps to Reduce Opioid Abuse
+Steps to Reduce Kansas City Opioid Abuse

 The country is starting to take steps to reduce the number of opioid overdoses.
 The company that makes OxyContin announced that they will no longer actively advertise the drug to reduce OxyContin use and addiction.